 In 1997, Ramadan joined the Egyptian environmental affairs agency, Ministry of State for Environmental Affairs, and in 2000, he moved to the field of private environmental consultancy.
 During his environmental career, Ramadan was involved in some national and international initiatives concerned with environmental management at large, with an emphasis on the management of hazardous substances and wastes, his area of expertise.
 In 2003, Ramadan joined the Department of Chemistry at AUC.

 His research expertise lies within the field of nanoporous materials.
 His work primarily falls within two areas of applications: drug delivery and environmental applications.
-His work is conducted for the synthesis and use of biocompatible nanoporous materials, such as Layered Double Hydroxides (LDHs) and layered clays, for sustained drug release in the digestive track.
+His work is conducted for the synthesis and use of biocompatible nanoporous materials, such as Layered Double Hydroxides (LDHs) and layered clays, for sustained drug release in the digestive tract.
 As for environmental applications, nanoporous materials are synthesized and used for the adsorption and/or photocatalytic decomposition of different organic and inorganic pollutants.
-In addition, nanoporous composite membranes (polymeric membranes with nanostructured fillers) are synthesized and tested for water desalination and water filtration applications.
+Besides, nanoporous composite membranes (polymeric membranes with nanostructured fillers) are synthesized and tested for water desalination and water filtration applications.

 - Nanoporous materials

 - Membranes for forward osmosis and reverse osmosis

 - 2017: Distinguished Alumni Faculty Service Award, AUC.